 74. Lifeguard.
 Lifeguard at a private, community or even your local public pool.

 75. Referee.
-Schools and colleges need refs to help run their events.
+Schools, colleges, and local recreation leagues need refs to help run their events.

 76. Holiday help.
 Retail stores often hire seasonal workers to help at different times of the year.
 These are not long-term commitments.